github/platform-samples/hooks/jenkins/jira-issue-validator/jira-issue-validator.md

 ```

 ### Visual Status
 1. Create a new file with a commit message.
-The JIRA plugin will automatically comment on the ticket if you use the `JIRA-[number] #comment <comment>` format
+The Jira plugin will automatically comment on the ticket if you use the `JIRA-[number] #comment <comment>` format
 ![jenkins-jira-commit](https://user-images.githubusercontent.com/865381/37779241-544b8bc8-2dc2-11e8-8dd6-aaca12556ed0.png)

 2. Create a new pull request, and be sure that `JIRA-[number]` is the first word in the _body_